‘Legend Of The Blue Sea’ Finale Failed To Beat ‘Goblin’s’ 20.5 Percent Rating

 Commercial Success

-Legend of the Blue Sea Episode 20 ratings soared to 17.9 percent -a good number given how cliché the plotline is.
+Legend of the Blue Sea Episode 20 ratings soared to 17.9 percent, a good number given how cliché the plotline is.
 The story which is based on a Joseon legend about a town head who rescued a mermaid and returned her at sea.
 Eventually, the man and the mermaid fell in love.

 The SBS series met one controversy after another as Park Ji Eun has been under fire for plagiarizing content from other shows.
 Despite these shortcomings, the series continued to have good ratings thanks to the combined star power of Lee Min Ho and Jun Ji Hyun.